pablorevilla-meshtastic/meshview/CONTRIBUTING.md

 We love first-time contributors! 🚀

 If you’d like to start coding:
-1. Look for issues tagged with [good first issue](../../issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
-2. Fork the repository and clone it locally.
+1. Fork the repository and clone it locally.
-3. Set up the development environment:
+2. Set up the development environment:
-4. Run the app locally
+3. Run the app locally
-5. Create a new branch from `develop`, make your changes, commit, and push.
+4. Create a new branch from `develop`, make your changes, commit, and push.
-6. Open a pull request against the `develop` branch.
+5. Open a pull request against the `develop` branch.

 ---